During pregnancy, the busy placenta produces a hormone called relaxin that helps your whole body physically become a bit looser.

 - Labor, Delivery & Post Period Of Pregnancy

 - Postpartum Depression

 - Q What can I do if I experience swelling on my face during pregnancy?

 - Q How can I combat hot flashes during pregnancy?

-- Q How do I get rid of excess saliva during pregnancy?
+- Q How can I cope with nausea during pregnancy?

 - Q How do I control asthma during pregnancy?